How to Create a Stacked-paper Effect Login Form

 tag with a class of ‘stacked’.
 This <section>

-tag is used to define the width of the content box and to align it to the center of the page.
-We’ll also use this tag’s class name to target this tag using CSS.
-A <form>
+tag defines the width of the content box and aligns it to the center of the page.
+We’ll also use this tag’s class name to target it using CSS.

 Here’s the entire HTML markup: